lucaslorentz/caddy-docker-proxy/README.md

 ```

 ### Docker configs
 You can also add raw text to your caddyfile using docker configs.
-Just add caddy label prefix to your configs and the whole config content will be prepended to the generated caddyfile.
+Just add caddy label prefix to your configs and the whole config content will be inserted at the beginning of the generated caddyfile, outside any server blocks.

 [Here is an example](examples/example.yaml#L4)